 maxNodeProvisionTime lapses (usually close to

 Each worker pool in Gardener may be configured differently.
-Among many other things like machine type, root disk, Kubernetes version,
+Among many other settings like machine type, root disk, Kubernetes version,

 kubelet settings, and many more you can also specify the lower and upper bound for the number of machines (